Latest News in St. Petersburg, FL

 City: Utility account late fees waived through Dec.
 31

-The Pinellas Suncoast Transit Authority (PSTA) is providing free rides to voters on Election Day, November 5th.
-Riders can qualify for the free service by presenting their Voter Registration Card or "I Voted" sticker to the bus driver, enhancing accessibility for community members participating in the electoral process.
+The Pinellas Suncoast Transit Authority (PSTA) is providing free rides to all voters on Election Day, November 5th.
+To qualify for a free ride, riders must present their Voter Registration Card or "I Voted" sticker to the bus driver.
+This initiative aims to encourage voter participation and ease transportation challenges for those voting in Pinellas County.

 News Topics